Skip to content

 “Opportunistic Stand Hunting,” is soon to be explained in great detail in Dr. Nordberg’s 10th Edition of Whitetail Hunter’s Almanac (initially an eBook).
 Dr. Nordberg has written more than 700 articles for outdoor magazines since 1980, 10 bestselling books about whitetails & improved hunting methods & 3 about how to hunt trophy-class black bears – books that changed to way whitetails & black bears are hunted in North America forever.
 All are based on his unique, hunting-related field studies, still ongoing, of wild deer and black bears since 1970.
 For complete information and to reach Dr. Nordberg, go to www.drnordbergondeerhunting.com

-Previous article Stop by Our Booth During Foam Expo in Novi, Michigan
+Previous article Join Us at Foam Expo in Novi, Michigan

 Leave a comment